top of page

 Well done.
 Fabulous. - French Huguenot Genealogy Group Facebook.

-The book arrived and it is fantastic!
+The book is fantastic!
 You have explained the whole background to the weaving industry so clearly and it is full of interesting information and pictures!
-Really enjoying it, and hope it gets the success it deserves. - French Huguenot Genealogy Group Facebook.
+Really enjoying it. - French Huguenot Genealogy Group Facebook.

 I was so looking foward to reading your book.
 Really enjoyed it.
 It has added to my knowledge of events.